Rainy Days and Fun Days in Kuala Lumpur, Malaysia

 Laughing hysterically, we tore back inside and plopped down onto plastic chairs at the closest coffee shop, where we gossiped and people-watched until we had dried out.
 I saw precious little of KL, as the locals call it, but what little I saw I enjoyed immensely.
 I credit that to the great company; things are always best when shared with friends, especially in the pouring rain.

-If you’re considering a visit to Kuala Lumpur, my favorite site for finding the best prices on accommodations is Booking.com.
-I earn a small sum if you book by clicking on the image below, which helps keep this blog free for you to read.
+If you’re considering a visit to Kuala Lumpur and need an economically priced, high quality hotel, consider the Aloft Kuala Lumpur Sentral.
+I earn a small sum if you book by clicking on this Booking.com link, which helps keep this blog free for you to read.